How are you joining forces with your Digital Leader?

 For many businesses, the Digital team is another key stakeholder (or internal customer) for Customer Insight leaders.

 Following on from spending time listening to the needs of Customer Experience leaders earlier this week, on Thursday I focussed on Digital.
 Attending Global Reviews’ second UK Digital Leaders Summit, was a useful way to do this and also join a panel to answer questions on retaining & developing talent.

 Regular readers will recall last year’s write-up of this event.
 This year was even better.
 Still free of sales pitches & exhibition stands.
 There was plenty of time for useful keynote talks, Q&A, networking, group exercises and relaxed chat over ping-pong.
 The last point being a clue that the event was once again held at the popular venue of Bounce in London, the home of Ping Pong (great venue):

-Bounce is Europe’s largest purpose built ‘Social Ping Pong Club’, featuring the finest cocktails, and a critically acclaimed Italian pizza restaurant, in one of London’s most fun & vibrant destinations
+Bounce is Europe’s largest purpose-built ‘Social Ping Pong Club’, featuring the finest cocktails and pizzas, in London’s most fun & vibrant destinations: Old Street and Farringdon.

 Twitter followers will have noticed some of the learning points I tweeted during the day (you can see everyone’s by searching #UKDLS15).
 Since then I’ve had time to reflect on the key learning points for Customer Insight Leaders.Are you joining forces with #DigitalLeader to build your #CustomerInsight capability?
 Click To Tweet

 Manila McLean (Head of Digital at Tesco Bank) shared their story of building their digital capability, securing funding & taking others on the journey.
 Lots of good practice advice for digital leaders.
 What struck me was how many are akin to the challenges Customer Insight Leaders face in taking their CMOs and other leaders on the journey of investment & capability building.